oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

   - Constraints: `String, max 500 characters, regex ^[\w\s,.-:]{1,500}$`

-  - Prompt: “When and where did you first come into existence, and why?”
+  - Prompt: `“When and where did you first come into existence, and why?”`

-  - Repeat Count: 1 (one genesis story).
+  - Repeat Count: 1 (one genesis story)

  #### [Essence]